cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

 ##COSE Algorithms Registry Entry

-The new entry in the "COSE Algorithms" registry has the following columns:
+The new entry in the "COSE Algorithms" registry {{IANA}} has the following columns:

 ~~~
    Name:  HSS-LMS

-   Value:  TBD (Value between -256 and 255 to be assigned by IANA)
+   Value:  TBD1 (Value between -256 and 255 to be assigned by IANA,
+                 with a preferrence for -46)

    Description:  HSS/LMS hash-based digital signature